LucasSFranco/haka-website/README.md

 cd haka-website
 npm install
 ```
-&nbsp;&nbsp;&nbsp;&nbsp;Then, you must create your own project in [Firebase](https://firebase.google.com/), copy the firebase config and place inside `/haka-website/src/firebase.imba`.
+&nbsp;&nbsp;&nbsp;&nbsp;Then, you must create your own project in [Firebase](https://firebase.google.com/), copy the firebase config from your project and place it inside `/haka-website/src/firebase.imba`.
 Also, create an account in the auth section of your firebase project to have access to the administrador page, available at `/admin` route.

 &nbsp;&nbsp;&nbsp;&nbsp;Finally, just type the code below in the terminal and enjoy it.
 ```